Destination Europe: Research Opportunities in Europe

 9:30 am – 4:30 pm (see program below for details)

 University of Washington, Seattle, WA

-Destination Europe features presentations by recruiters and experts on opportunities for all areas of research, including the hard sciences, engineering, humanities, social sciences, government, business, etc.
+Destination Europe features presentations by funding and grant experts with information on opportunities for all areas of research, including the hard sciences, engineering, humanities, social sciences, government, business, etc.

 The opportunities to be presented at Destination Europe are open to all nationalities, not just Europeans.
-The EU wants your talent and skills.
+The EU welcomes talents and skills from all over the world.